Budget & Support Services

-The Capital FY2019 Budget for Parks, Recreation and Tourism includes $1,185,000 for annual five-year recurring funding to include: improvements for ADA requirements at outdoor municipal facilities and community centers; renovations and upgrades to athletic fields; security upgrades at facilities; repair, maintenance, renovations, and enhancements to park amenities, pathways and open spaces and improvements, refurbishment, and enhancements, and maintenance and renovations at recreational facilities throughout the City.
+The Capital FY 2019 Budget for Parks, Recreation and Tourism includes $1,185,000 for annual five-year recurring funding to include: improvements for Americans with Disabilities Act (ADA) requirements at outdoor municipal facilities and community centers; renovations and upgrades to athletic fields; security upgrades at facilities; repair, maintenance, renovations, and enhancements to park amenities, pathways and open spaces and improvements, refurbishment, and enhancements, and maintenance and renovations at recreational facilities throughout the City.
 The Capital Budget also includes funding of a two-year $500,000 budget for the Arboretum; a $1,000,000 five-year annual budget for Northwest River Park Improvements program for renovation and rehabilitation of park structures and systems and a $650,000 five-year recurring funding of open space funding to add new playgrounds to several public schools and park sites, add splash parks at various parks and community centers, and begin the development of Heritage Park.

 The department's Administrative Division provides leadership and guidance in formulating departmental policies, managing finances, information technology, personnel, accounting, communication services, and other administrative support functions for all the operating divisions of Parks, Recreation and Tourism, Parks, Recreation and Tourism Advisory Board, the Chesapeake Environmental Improvement Council, and the Chesapeake Fine Arts Commission.
 In addition, this division oversees storekeeping and work order requests for the Department of Parks, Recreation and Tourism and Facilities Management.